 Only 44% of Californians who lost a loved one in the last 12 months told us their loved one's end-of-life preferences were completely followed and honored by medical providers.
 These numbers drop to 26% for those whose loved ones experienced a language barrier and 25% for those who were uninsured at the time of death.

 The reasons for this gap between preference and reality are complicated, but a big factor is that patients' preferences were not discussed and documented before a life-threatening crisis occurred.
-Our survey, Final Chapter: Californians' Attitudes and Experiences with Death and Dying, finds that nearly 8 in 10 Californians said that if they were seriously ill, they would want to speak with their doctor about end-of-life care, but fewer than 1 in 10 report having had such a conversation, including just 13% of those age 65 or older.
+Our survey, Final Chapter: Californians' Attitudes and Experiences with Death and Dying, finds that nearly 8 in 10 Californians said that if they were seriously ill, they would want to speak with their doctor about end-of-life care, but fewer than 1 in 10 report having had such a conversation, including just 13% of those age 65 and older.

 As part of its original package to expand health coverage, the Obama Administration proposed requiring public and private insurance to cover voluntary conversations about end-of-life planning between patients and providers.
 After the issue became politicized, the idea was dropped from the final bill.